rashedrahat/wee-py-proj/README.md

 # wee-py-proj
 The five mini Python projects are:
 1. Guess The Number
 - It's a game of guessing the correct number.
-User can play him/herself or computer can play.
+User can play him/herself or computer can play itself.
 2.
 3.
 4.